sibytes/yetl.io/docs/reference/environments.md

 |-|-|
 | {{ project }} | The name of the datafeed project, since each source code project can have multiple yetl datafeed projects |

-To keep the project intuitively organised wihin the source code project it's intuitively recommended to keep them in location configured in the `YETL_ROOT` environment variable which is `./config` by default.
+To keep the project intuitively organised wihin the source code project it's recommended to keep them in location configured in the `YETL_ROOT` environment variable which is `./config` by default.

 Example